xt10101/SG-Notes/Week2_Linux_cmd.md

 >
 >>Linux is case sensitive
 >
->>Linux has a list of what is installed or it knows where to find packages
+>>Linux has a list of what is installed and it knows where to find packages
 >
 >>Can update its list about new packages